modche/science_contr/egu2018/readme.md

 ## EGU 2018

 ### Abstract
-Climate change scenarios generally weak in changing the inherent climate variability of catchments.
+Climate change scenarios are often weak in changing the inherent variability of climate forcing.
 To test the effect of changed climate variability on drought propagation a framework of stress testing scenarios is developed.
-This framework gives us the possibility to quantify catchments' response to altered antecedent conditions.
+This model framework gives us the possibility to quantify catchments' response to altered antecedent conditions.
+Fopr streamflow a baseline references run is simulated in HBV (Q_ref) and than compared to specific scenario runs (Q_sce).
 As climate signal is mainly simoustanouly shaped by the variability of precipitation and temperature we focus in these stress testing scenarios on a more comprehensive variable to assess drought sensitivity: the recharge.

 ![Poster](EGU2018_Stoelzle_et_al.png)